OD728/CleanTwitch/README.md

 2. Use the raw GitHub URL directly in your extension

 **For Browser Dev Tools:**
-1. Copy the CSS from [twitch-clutter-removal.css](twitch-clutter-removal.css)
+1. Copy the CSS from [Twitch Clutter Removal CSS](https://github.com/ODRise/CleanTwitch/blob/main/twitch_clutter_removal.css)
 2. Follow the Developer Tools method above

 <details>